|

 Pushkar Mela

 Hundred thousands of people ‘capture’ this small and quiet town, bringing ten thousands of camels, building their tents all around the lake’s dunes.
-They erect sales booths, carousels and ferris wheels.

 |